hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250920381v1-usb-rec-an-effective-framework-for-improving-conversational-recommen.md

 ---
 layout: default
-title: USB-Rec: An Effective Framework for Improving Conversational Recommendation Capability of Large Language Model
+title: "USB-Rec: An Effective Framework for Improving Conversational Recommendation Capability of Large Language Model"
 ---

 # USB-Rec: An Effective Framework for Improving Conversational Recommendation Capability of Large Language Model